Is it Better to Day Hike or Backpack for Mt. Whitney?

 Yes, you need a permit for both day hikes and overnight hikes!
 The pre-season lotto ends on March 1

-Backpacking Mount Whitney in One Night
+Backpacking Mount Whitney in Two Days, One Night

 If you didn't already read my backpacking trail write up, you can read it here.